Regularized Wasserstein Means for Aligning Distributional Data

 \section{Introduction}

-Aligning probability distributions is fundamental to many problems in computer vision and machine learning.
-From the early work on histogram manipulation, e.g.~\cite{stark2000adaptive}, to the recent work on generative modeling, e.g.~\cite{beecks2011modeling}, researchers have proposed various alignment techniques which benefit numerous fields including domain adaptation, e.g.~\cite{sun2016deep}, and shape registration, e.g.~\cite{ma2016non}.
-A universal approach to aligning probability distributions is through optimizing an objective function that measures the loss of the map between them.
+Aligning distributional data is fundamental to many problems in machine learning.
+From the early work on histogram manipulation, e.g.~\cite{stark2000adaptive}, to the recent work on generative modeling, e.g.~\cite{beecks2011modeling}, researchers have proposed various alignment techniques that benefit numerous fields including domain adaptation, e.g.~\cite{sun2016deep}, and shape registration, e.g.~\cite{ma2016non}.
+A universal approach to aligning distributional data is through optimizing an objective function that measures the loss of the map between them.
 Regarding one distribution as the fixed target and the other the source, the alignment process in general follows an iterative manner where we alternatively update their correspondence and transform the source.
 When the source has much fewer samples or in a lower dimension, the process is essentially finding a sparse representation~\cite{bengio2013representation}.

 \ignore{New problem are defined, new theories are discovered, and new algorithms are proposed.}